Troubleshoot common VMware issues

 Resolution

-- Consolidate the snapshots.
+1. Consolidate the recovery points.
 For more information, see this article in the VMware Knowledge Base.

 Backup fails because the Small Computer System Interface (SCSI) Controller is in bus sharing mode

 A backup fails if the Small Computer System Interface (SCSI) Controller is in sharing mode.
-This is because VMware does not support snapshots of virtual machines that are in bus-sharing mode.
+This is because VMware does not support recovery points of virtual machines that are in bus-sharing mode.

 The log file displays the following error: